-the session handler needs to be enabled before this handler can be used The Protect Form Handler could not work properly because the Session Handler was not enabled.
+the session handler needs to be enabled before this handler can be used unexpected exception during response parsing: TEXT

+The Protect Form Handler could not work properly because the Session Handler was not enabled.
 Add the Session Handler to your ruleset.